awadnabeel/righettod/JEE/ProfilingDetectionPOC/readme.txt

 ** Description

-This project contains some examples of implementation for the concepts described into the article "Web application: Phishing attackers" for HAKIN9 magazine.
+This project contains some examples of implementation for the concepts described into the article "Web application: Phishing attackers" for HAKIN9 magazine. (file "TheFishingAttackers.docx")

 ** Prerequisite